Charles V, Holy Roman Emperor: Wars with France

 A third war erupted in 1536.
 Following the death of Francesco II Sforza, Charles installed his son Philip in the Duchy of Milan, despite Francis' claims on it.
-Already in the summer of 1536, the emperor personally led the invasion of Provence, and took Aix-en-Provence on August 5, affirming there his imperial rights over the ancient Kingdom of Arles, but those gains were soon lost.
+Already in the summer of 1536, the emperor personally led the invasion of Provence, and took Aix-en-Provence on 5 August 1536, affirming there his imperial rights over the ancient Kingdom of Arles, but those gains were soon lost.
 This war too was inconclusive.
-Francis failed to conquer Milan, but he succeeded in conquering most of the lands of Charles's ally, Charles III, Duke of Savoy, including his capital Turin.
+Francis failed to conquer Milan, but he succeeded in conquering most of the lands of Charles's ally, Charles III, Duke of Savoy, including Turin.
 The Truce of Nice was concluded in 1538, on the basis of uti possidetis.
 It ended the war, but lasted only a short time.

 War resumed in 1542, with Francis now allied with Ottoman Sultan Suleiman the Magnificent and Charles once again allied with Henry VIII.
-Despite the conquest of Nice by a Franco-Ottoman fleet, the French could not advance toward Milan, while a joint Anglo-Imperial invasion of northern France, led by Charles himself, won some successes but was ultimately abandoned, leading to another peace and restoration of the status quo ante bellum in 1544.
+Despite the sack of Nice by a Franco-Ottoman fleet, the French could not advance toward Milan, while a joint Anglo-Imperial invasion of northern France, led by Charles himself, won some successes but was ultimately abandoned, leading to another peace and restoration of the status quo ante bellum in 1544.

-A final war erupted with Francis' son and successor, Henry II, in 1551.
+A final war erupted with Francis' son and successor, Henry II of France, in 1551.
 Henry won early success in Lorraine, where he captured Metz, but French offensives in Italy failed.
-Charles abdicated midway through this conflict, leaving further conduct of the war to his son, Philip II, and his brother, Ferdinand I, Holy Roman Emperor.
+The Duchy of Florence greatly assisted Imperial effort in exchange for support against the Republic of Siena, which was conquered.
+Charles abdicated midway through this conflict, leaving further conduct of the war to his son, Philip II of Spain, and his brother, Ferdinand I, Holy Roman Emperor.